-FY2024 Annual Report Information
+FY2025 Annual Report Information

-As defined in the Florida Statutes, alternative water supplies are "salt water; brackish surface and groundwater; surface water captured predominately during wet-weather flows; sources made available through the addition of new storage capacity for surface or groundwater; water that has been reclaimed after one or more public supply, municipal, industrial, commercial, or agricultural uses; the downstream augmentation of water bodies with reclaimed water; stormwater; and any other water source that is designated as nontraditional for a water supply planning region in the applicable regional water supply plan."
-Pursuant to the requirements of the statutes, the following tables and associated narrative identify alternative water supply projects, associated funding, and provide a short description of their benefits.
+As defined in Florida Statutes, alternative water supplies include "salt water; brackish surface and groundwater; surface water captured predominately during wet-weather flows; sources made available through the addition of new storage capacity for surface or groundwater; water that has been reclaimed after one or more public supply, municipal, industrial, commercial, or agricultural uses; the downstream augmentation of water bodies with reclaimed water; stormwater; and any other water source that is designated as nontraditional for a water supply planning region in the applicable regional water supply plan."
+Table 1 lists FY2025 District budgeted alternative water supply projects and their associated funding pursuant to statutory requirements.
+It should be noted, however, that funding of projects requiring large capital investments and multi-year construction often occurs over several fiscal years to maximize annual funding availability for multiple regional projects and cooperators.
+The funding totals presented in Table 1 are based on the FY2025 Adopted Budget and may reflect updates to project costs from previous years.
+Funding totals are provided per Board approved budgets and do not include District project management expenses.
+The Appendix of this report provides a short description of each project.